OriginHubAI/mcp-sqlvectordb/README.md

 ### Environment Variables

-The following environment variables are used to configure the ClickHouse and chDB connections:
+The following environment variables are used to configure the MyScaleDB, chDB, and pgvector connections:

-#### ClickHouse Variables
+#### MyScaleDB Variables

 ##### Required Variables

-* `CLICKHOUSE_HOST`: The hostname of your ClickHouse server
+* `MYSCALE_HOST`: The hostname of your MyScaleDB server
-* `CLICKHOUSE_USER`: The username for authentication
+* `MYSCALE_USER`: The username for authentication
-* `CLICKHOUSE_PASSWORD`: The password for authentication
+* `MYSCALE_PASSWORD`: The password for authentication

 > [!CAUTION]
 > It is important to treat your MCP database user as you would any external client connecting to your database, granting only the minimum necessary privileges required for its operation.
 The use of default or administrative users should be strictly avoided at all times.

 ##### Optional Variables

-* `CLICKHOUSE_PORT`: The port number of your ClickHouse server
+* `MYSCALE_PORT`: The port number of your MyScaleDB server
   * Default: `8443` if HTTPS is enabled, `8123` if disabled
   * Usually doesn't need to be set unless using a non-standard port
-* `CLICKHOUSE_SECURE`: Enable/disable HTTPS connection
+* `MYSCALE_SECURE`: Enable/disable HTTPS connection
   * Default: `"true"`
   * Set to `"false"` for non-secure connections
-* `CLICKHOUSE_VERIFY`: Enable/disable SSL certificate verification
+* `MYSCALE_VERIFY`: Enable/disable SSL certificate verification
   * Default: `"true"`
   * Set to `"false"` to disable certificate verification (not recommended for production)
   * TLS certificates: The package uses your operating system trust store for TLS certificate verification via `truststore`.
 We call `truststore.inject_into_ssl()` at startup to ensure proper certificate handling.
-Python’s default SSL behavior is used as a fallback only if an unexpected error occurs.
+Python's default SSL behavior is used as a fallback only if an unexpected error occurs.
-* `CLICKHOUSE_CONNECT_TIMEOUT`: Connection timeout in seconds
+* `MYSCALE_CONNECT_TIMEOUT`: Connection timeout in seconds
   * Default: `"30"`
   * Increase this value if you experience connection timeouts
-* `CLICKHOUSE_SEND_RECEIVE_TIMEOUT`: Send/receive timeout in seconds
+* `MYSCALE_SEND_RECEIVE_TIMEOUT`: Send/receive timeout in seconds
   * Default: `"300"`
   * Increase this value for long-running queries
-* `CLICKHOUSE_DATABASE`: Default database to use
+* `MYSCALE_DATABASE`: Default database to use
   * Default: None (uses server default)
   * Set this to automatically connect to a specific database
-* `CLICKHOUSE_MCP_SERVER_TRANSPORT`: Sets the transport method for the MCP server.
+* `MYSCALE_MCP_SERVER_TRANSPORT`: Sets the transport method for the MCP server.
   * Default: `"stdio"`
   * Valid options: `"stdio"`, `"http"`, `"sse"`.
 This is useful for local development with tools like MCP Inspector.
-* `CLICKHOUSE_MCP_BIND_HOST`: Host to bind the MCP server to when using HTTP or SSE transport
+* `MYSCALE_MCP_BIND_HOST`: Host to bind the MCP server to when using HTTP or SSE transport
   * Default: `"127.0.0.1"`
   * Set to `"0.0.0.0"` to bind to all network interfaces (useful for Docker or remote access)
   * Only used when transport is `"http"` or `"sse"`
-* `CLICKHOUSE_MCP_BIND_PORT`: Port to bind the MCP server to when using HTTP or SSE transport
+* `MYSCALE_MCP_BIND_PORT`: Port to bind the MCP server to when using HTTP or SSE transport
   * Default: `"8000"`
   * Only used when transport is `"http"` or `"sse"`
-* `CLICKHOUSE_MCP_QUERY_TIMEOUT`: Timeout in seconds for SELECT tools
+* `MYSCALE_MCP_QUERY_TIMEOUT`: Timeout in seconds for SELECT tools
   * Default: `"30"`
   * Increase this if you see `Query timed out after ...` errors for heavy queries
-* `CLICKHOUSE_ENABLED`: Enable/disable ClickHouse functionality
+* `MYSCALE_ENABLED`: Enable/disable MyScaleDB functionality
   * Default: `"true"`
-  * Set to `"false"` to disable ClickHouse tools when using chDB only
+  * Set to `"false"` to disable MyScaleDB tools when using chDB or pgvector only

 #### chDB Variables